wubini/fight4flushing.com/src/pages/about/index.md

 Our approach is simple: 1) Organize, 2) Organize, and 3) Win.

 In 2016, Council Member Peter Koo wrote a letter to the NYC City Planning Commission saying that a similar development project did not serve the interests of the community and, for this reason, he would not support it.
-In 2020, FWRA, LLC's proposed Special Flushing Waterfront District offers even less to the community.
-Yet, Koo is expressing support of the project behind closed doors.
+In 2020, FWRA LLC's proposed Special Flushing Waterfront District offers even less to the community, yet Koo is expressing support of the project behind closed doors.

-The only thing that has changed in the past four years is upwards of $20,000 in Koo's campaign contributions from the developers associated with the project.

-We will not let this corruption continue.
+The only thing that has changed is upwards of $20,000 in Koo's campaign contributions from the developers associated with the project.
+We cannot let this corruption continue.

 FADA is collecting petition signatures, engaging in community outreach, and pressuring elected officials to force Koo to publicly oppose this luxury development rezoning and send a strong message to all corporate developers looking to turn a quick buck off working families.